 Organize your First Tournament

 Whether you're a tournament organizer at heart, or have participated in tournaments and now wish to move forward and organize your own, Toornament is the platform to go, with a huge range of settings and possibilities for you to create your dream competition.

 In this article, we're going to see how to create and run your very first tournament, nice and steady.

 Once you're registered and logged in on Toornament, head over your Organizer Dashboard and let's play!

 In your Organizer Dashboard, you're gonna see a button to CREATE a new tournament.
 Simply click it, and fill in the required information.
-As always, the more the better, as it will allow your participants to learn all they need to know about the tournament they're about to play in!

 If you have other administrators to manage the tournament with you, we have a whole Permissions System to let you organize things and have everyone able to do his job!